bump-sh/docs/docs/help/getting-started/fastapi.md

 # Deploying docs from FastAPI

-[FastAPI](https://fastapi.tiangolo.com/) is a python framework that allows you to create APIs, and automatically generates their documentation, based on the OpenAPI specification.
+[FastAPI](https://fastapi.tiangolo.com/) is a Python framework that allows you to create APIs, and automatically generates their documentation, based on the OpenAPI specification.

 ## Deploying docs from your local machine